tseiman/GnublinBootSplash/README.md

 - exit                    : let the bootsplash daemon clean up and exit

 multiple parameters might be combined and seperated by a ';'.
+The bootinformation passed to the fifo need to come from the SystemV startup scripts by adding the above printend "echo" line to the startup scripts.

+### Systemd mode
+GnublinBootSplash connects to 0-system kdbus and optains boot information there.
+Once it is started it works automatically.

 ## Installation
 clone GnublinBootSplash to your local computer and run